JonathanReeve/macro-etym/README.md

 ## Usage

-To compare the macro-etymologies of _Moby Dick_ and _Pride and Prejudice_, first download the texts to your current working directory, then run:
+To compute the macro-etymology of a text, just give the filename of a text in your current working directory:

+    macroetym moby-dick.text

+                   moby-dick.txt
+    Austronesian   0.050381
+    Balto-Slavic   0.028789
+    Celtic         0.115158
+    Germanic      35.710858
+    Hellenic       0.964445
+    Indo-Iranian   0.127153
+    Japonic        0.019193
+    Latinate      62.415431
+    Other          0.237513
+    Semitic        0.230315
+    Turkic         0.071974
+    Uralic         0.028789

+To compare the macro-etymologies of two or more texts, supply them as arguments:

     macroetym moby-dick.txt pride-and-prejudice.txt

 To see that data represented in a chart (experimental), try appending `--chart`.
 Although you might be better off outputting it as a CSV (with `--csv`) and then making your own chart using spreadsheet software.

-To see a list of options, run:
+To see a full list of options, run:

     macroetym --help